Wanja-L/my-portfolio/README.md

 # My portfolio page
-This is a small webapp to provide a place for info about myself and my projects, and also a playground where I mess around with web development and JavaScript!
+This is a small webapp to provide a place for info about myself and my projects, and also a playground where I mess around with web development and JavaScript.

 ## Currently using:
 - functional React with React Hooks